deddybrama11/deddybrama11/README.md

 ### Hello world!
 I'm Dedy Bramayadi.👋

 ## I'm Fresh Graduate Developer and also like Gaming!
+- Focusing in Front-end Development
 - Experience in Web/Mobile Development
 - Dota2, Valorant, Monster Hunter and other Online Game
-- Currently in learning React !
+- Currently learning React !
 ---

 ### Languages: